makerdao/community/governance/polls/Stability Fee Adjustment - November 18, 2019.md

    10: 7
    11: 9
 ---
-# Poll: [SCD] Sai Stability Fee Adjustment - November 18, 2019
+# Poll: Sai Stability Fee Adjustment - November 18, 2019

 The Maker Foundation Interim Risk Team has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) which presents a number of possible **Sai Stability Fee** options.
 Voters are now able to signal their support for a **Sai Stability Fee** within a range of 1% to 9%.